The Online Web Tip - www.clarksvillecrimestoppers.com

 The Crime Stoppers program is funded by donations, fundraising, and up to $2 from each guilty city traffic violation.
 NO TAX DOLLARS are involved.
 The reward money paid out by the program is from the fundraising and donations from concerned citizens and businesses.

-A community board of directors, made up of persons from throughout the area, meets on a monthly basis to evaluate arrests and to decide on the size of rewards to be paid, up to $1,000.
+A community board of directors, made up of persons from throughout the area, meets on a monthly basis to evaluate arrests and to decide on the size of rewards to be paid, up to $1,000 for Felony Crimes and up to $5,000 for unsolved homicides that are older than 3 years.
 Rewards are then distributed in a private manner to the callers.
-Callers are eligible for rewards up to $1,000, but, despite this, many callers choose not to collect their rewards.
+Anonymous Tipsters are eligible for cash rewards, but, despite this, many callers choose not to collect their rewards.